Kentico/xperience-by-kentico-training-guides/README.md

 1. Open **`TrainingGuides.sln`** under the **src** folder and restore all NuGet packages.
 1. Restore **`Xperience.TrainingGuides.bak`** from the **Database** folder to your SQL server
 1. Update the connection string in the **`appsettings.json`** file under the **.\src\TrainingGuides.Web** folder to point to your newly restored database
-1. Run a [Continuous Integration Restore](https://docs.xperience.io/xp/developers-and-admins/ci-cd/continuous-integration#ContinuousIntegration-Restorerepositoryfilestothedatabase) to populate the database with the necessary data
+1. Run a [*Continuous integration restore*](https://docs.xperience.io/xp/developers-and-admins/ci-cd/continuous-integration#ContinuousIntegration-Restorerepositoryfilestothedatabase) to populate the database with the necessary data
 1. Clean and rebuild the solution
 1. Log in with the username **administrator** and the password **TrainingGuides123\***